Briggs & Riley Baseline 22 · โ˜… 4.7 Editor's Choice Check price on Amazon →

 Country of manufactureUSA finishing, components from Asia

-Should you buy the Briggs & Riley Baseline 22?
+Briggs & Riley Baseline 22 FAQs

-Is the Briggs & Riley Baseline 22 worth $649 in 2026?+
+Is the Briggs & Riley Baseline 22 worth the price in 2026?

 Yes if you fly 30+ times a year.
 The lifetime even-if-airline-broke-it warranty is the feature that justifies the price across multiple trips.
 If you fly twice a year, the [Travelpro Maxlite 5](/reviews/travelpro-maxlite-5-carryon) at a quarter of the price covers the use case.

-How does the warranty actually work?+
+How does the warranty actually work?

 I have used it twice.
 Both times: photograph the damage, fill the form on briggs-riley.com, ship the bag in (Briggs covers domestic return shipping), get the bag back within 2 weeks.
 No proof of purchase required.
 No fault assignment.
 They fixed an airline-crushed handle and a broken main-compartment zipper, both free.

-Will it fit in a 22 x 14 x 9 sizer?+
+Will it fit in a 22 x 14 x 9 sizer?

 Yes when compressed.
 The CX zipper compresses the bag to exactly the standard US carry-on dimensions.
 Expanded it is 11 inches deep, which will not fit.
 You compress before you board.

-Briggs & Riley vs. Tumi, which should I buy?+
+Briggs & Riley vs. Tumi, which should I buy?

 Briggs is the better warranty, full stop.
 Tumi has a 5-year limited warranty.
 Briggs is lifetime including airline damage.
 If you fly often, Briggs.
 If you want the Tumi badge, Tumi.

-๐Ÿ“… Update log
+Update log